0ctahedral/riceutils/README.md

-# Rice Manager
+# Rice Utils
-This will store colors and call hooks for switching your rice up.
+A collection of programs to assist with ricing and theme switching